dfelinto/blender-manual/manual/vitals/screencasts.rst

 - **Color:** Lets you choose the color of the Screencast text.

-.. admonition:: New Community Addon
+.. tip:: New Community Addon
-   :class: nicetip

    There is also currently an Addon for Blender 2.5/2.6 which will take a screenshot of any area you like at the click of a button, and proceed to upload it directly to `Pasteall <http://www.pasteall.org/pic/.>`__.
 The Addon currently has no development page, but it will be linked to here when it's finished.